What Is a Copyright?

 The Limits of Copyright Protection

-Keep in mind that things not covered by copyright law may be covered under other forms of intellectual property.
-For instance: ideas, procedures, methods, systems, and processes are not covered by copyrights, but they can be protected under patent law.
-Similarly, titles, names, slogans, and symbols cannot be copyrighted, but can be trademarked.
+Keep in mind that things not covered by copyright law could have intellectual property protection in other forms.
+For instance, ideas, procedures, methods, systems, and processes do not have copyright protection.
+They could have protection under patent law.
+Similarly, titles, business names, short phrases, slogans, and symbols can have trademark protections but not copyright protections.

 Learn About Your Copyright Protections: Speak With an Attorney

-Your copyrighted work has value; but if you don't properly protect it, you could lose what you've worked so hard to create.
-Understanding what a copyright is -- or is not -- is the first step.
+Your copyrighted work has value, but if you don't properly protect it you could lose what you've worked so hard to create.
 If you have any questions about whether your work qualifies for copyright protection or would like help registering your copyright, you may want to contact an experienced small business lawyer in your area who specializes in intellectual property laws.